-The Trust and our services to our local community
+The Trust and our services in hospital and in the local community

 The hospital has three day-surgery theatres and six main operating theatres for all types of general surgery, trauma and orthopaedics, gynaecology, maxio-facial, urology, ENT, obesity, bariatrics and obstetrics.
 We also have a surgical treatment room within the main theatres complex.

-We have earned a reputation for the quality of training offered and are recognised as one of the top recruiters to high quality research studies in the UK with particular interest in neonatal, sexual health and respiratory medicine.
+The Trust have earned a reputation for the quality of training offered and are recognised as one of the top recruiters to high quality research studies in the UK with particular interest in neonatal, sexual health and respiratory medicine.
 We are also recognised as innovators in embracing methods and systems that promise better and safer patient care.